AxoIsAxo/EnhancedPets/README.md

 ```

 Notes
-- /pets reload reloads configuration (pet data is stored in JSON and not reloaded)
+- `/pets reload` reloads configuration (pet data is stored in JSON and not reloaded)
-- On enable, the plugin will migrate any old inline “pet-data” from config.yml into playerdata/*.json (one-time)
+- On enable, the plugin will migrate any old inline "pet-data" from config.yml into playerdata/*.json (one-time)

 ---

 ## 🔍 Data & Autosave
 Meticulously Tested to ensure loss only where no one is looking (jk its pretty good)

-- Each player’s pets are saved in plugins/EnhancedPets/playerdata/<player-uuid>.json
+- Each player's pets are saved in plugins/EnhancedPets/playerdata/<player-uuid>.json
 - Autosave runs asynchronously every 2 minutes
 - Saves are also debounced per owner when changes happen (quick, safe, and grouped)

 ---

-## 🧪 What gets restored on revive?
+## 🧪 What gets restored on revive/withdraw?

 Everything that can be seen of course, The pets are brought back to life in their prior glory.
-When a dead pet is revived, EnhancedPets restores everything it can!:
+When a dead pet is revived or a stored pet is withdrawn, EnhancedPets restores everything it can!:

 <details>
   <summary><b>Click at your own discretion: may cause questions about nature of existence and recreation leading to lack of authenticity</b></summary>